ndierckx/NOVOPlasty/README.md

 # NOVOPlasty - The organelle assembler

-NOVOPlasty is a de novo assembler for short circular genomes.
+NOVOPlasty is a de novo assembler and variance caller for short circular genomes.
 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

 **Last updates: 28/08/17 version 2.6.3**